CFR Cluj: Lower leagues (1976–2002)

 During the 1977–78 season, CFR attempted to make a comeback.
 However, the team finished only second in Divizia B, after Baia Mare.
 Four years later, CFR slid further down, into the third division, Divizia C. From then on, the team would alternate between the second and third leagues.
-In 1983, CFR played in Divizia B under its longstanding coach, Dr. Constantin Rădulescu.
+In the 1982–83 season, CFR won Series X of Divizia C and promoted to Divizia B under its longstanding coach, Dr. Constantin Rădulescu, with a squad that included Paniță, Fereștean, Oltean, H. Popa, Olariu, Toth, A. Mureșan, Tuță, Jucău, Pop, Rău, Furnea, O. Mureșan, Țegean, Tatu, Sipoș, Rus, I. Popa, Csudom, and Berindei.
 In the 1990s, CFR struggled financially and found itself more than once on the brink of bankruptcy.
 Nevertheless, several very talented players were raised, including Cristian Dulca, Attila Piroska, Cristian Coroian, and Alin Minteuan.